Can you sing better without tonsils? ( How? )

 The problem is that most singers do not allow their body to fully recover from the previous days singing, and this only makes the body struggle in order to prevent infection and this is why some singers have almost constant swollen tonsils.
 Rest is extremely important, especially if you are forcing your voice, you have to give your body a chance to heal itself before you put more stress on it.
 If you want to know more about vocal health then check out my in-depth article How to take care of your vocal cords for singing? ( In 10 Easy Ways ).

-As for how long after the tonsillectomy can you sing, will depend on the person and how fast the scars have healed.
+How long after the tonsillectomy can sing, will depend on the person and how fast the scars have healed.
 Generally speaking around 4 weeks should be sufficient enough time to get your scars healed and be able to sing.
 Some singers do start singing as early as 2 weeks after the operation, do not do this, just take a break from your singing and allow your body to heal.
-The problem is that most singers do not fully understand how much pressure they put on their body with a tonsil surgery.
+The problem is that most singers do not fully understand how much pressure they put on their bodies with a tonsil surgery.

 After the surgery, your body’s main goal is to heal itself so if you force your throat during this period of time you are risking an infection, which is the last thing you would want after surgery.
 Take your time and allow your body to recover, if your throat hurts even after 4 weeks then you should give it some more time, as your body didn’t heal itself yet.
 If several months have passed and your throat hurts when you sing then removing your tonsils was pointless, as most likely your singing technique is what is making your throat hurt.